cjolowicz/retrocookie/README.rst

 Maybe you're thinking,
 how can this possibly work?
-Rewriting a generated project as a project template is like replacing the output of a program by its code.
-True, the general problem of reconstructing the template code is unsolvable.
+One cannot reconstruct a Jinja template from its rendered output.
-But in practice, simple replacements of template variables work well when you're only importing a handful of commits at a time.
+However, simple replacements of template variables work well in practice when you're only importing a handful of commits at a time.